English Language Proficiency

-Since English is the primary language of instruction and communication at McGill, you must demonstrate an adequate level of proficiency in English, regardless of your citizenship status or country of origin.
+Since English is the primary language of instruction and communication at McGill, you must demonstrate an adequate level of proficiency in English.
+Below is a summary of information on requirement of proof of proficiency.

-Normally, if you meet any one of the following conditions you are not required to submit proof of proficiency in English:
+If you meet one of the following conditions, you are not required to submit a proof of proficiency in English: